 xii.
-Prevention of Sexual Harassment, including R S. 42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting.
+Prevention of Sexual Harassment, including R.S.
+42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting.

-Written policies and procedures were obtained.
-However, they do not address annual reporting.
+Written policies and procedures were obtained and address the functions noted above.

 2) Board or Finance Committee